jkurs/Zmod-Metrics/README.md

 end
 ```

 - Makes song folder names have a drop shadow, and removes the text when a folder is open to use with zmod option show folder banner.
+(The above code covers that)

 ## Usage
 If you would like to add a pack to a color type, you need to add it to the list inside of the metrics.ini inside SectionCollapsedSetCommand & SectionExpandedSetCommand. there are only two defined color types.